HLoc26/QuizCraft-API/README.md

-# 📘 Doc2Quiz – AI-Powered Self Learning
+# 📘 QuizCraft – AI-Powered Self Learning

 This project allows users to **upload documents (PDF, DOCX, images, scans)** → the system will:
 1. **OCR / Extract text** (if the file is an image or scanned PDF).